sukhikush/keyclock-fastapi-auth-app/README.md

     - Click on the `Check Secure Endpoint` button to check the status of secured route.

 ## ⚠️ Note
-  - For this demo we are using customed `Keycloak` images so that it can be served as staring point and no need to setup users and client
+  - For this demo I have created a customed `Keycloak` images so that it can be served as staring point and no need to setup users and client
   - Refer to [Get started with Keycloak on Docker](https://www.keycloak.org/getting-started/getting-started-docker) for base setup docs.
+  - Once the setup is completed the new modified images is pushed to `docker.io/sukhikush/keycloak`